techidaily/site-android-transfer/source/_posts/two-ways-to-sync-contacts-from-oppo-a58-4g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

     ![how to transfer music from android to iphone-Transfer Device Media to iTunes](https://images.wondershare.com/drfone/drfone/mac-android-transfer-to-itunes-01.jpg)

-In this way, you can selectively transfer music from Oppo A58 4G to iPhone in a hassle-free manner.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rBnnLFJbvr4?si=LlHYrYlOBp7NLMec" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+In this way, you can selectively transfer music from Oppo A58 4G to iPhone in a hassle-free manner.

 ## Part 3: How to transfer music from Oppo A58 4G to iPhone using Android File Transfer?